czpene1/ESP8266/Azure/aziot_esp8266_ds18b20/Readme.md

 10:46:27.978 -> 50050 ESP8266 Sending telemetry . . .
 OK
 ```

-The device telemetry and messages sent to an IoT Hub van be monitored by az cli.
-Current temperature is carried in the payload section.
+The device telemetry and messages sent to an IoT Hub can be monitored by az cli.
+Current temperature values are carried in the payload section.

 ```
 PS C:\ESP8266\Azure\aziot_esp8266> az iot hub monitor-events --hub-name "NodeMCU-demo-IoTHub" --device-id "NodeMCU-01"